UniVE-SSV/SoftwareArchitectures24/_docs/spring-2/spring-gradle-docker.md

 StudentsApp-0.0.1-SNAPSHOT-plain.jar StudentsApp-0.0.1-SNAPSHOT.jar
 ~/IdeaProjects/StudentsApp
 {% endhighlight %}
 As you can see, we have two .jar files.
 We don't want the -plain.jar one.
-In order to tell Gradle to not produce this file, we should add this to our Gradle file:
+To tell Gradle not to produce this file, we should add this to our Gradle file:
 {% highlight kotlin %}
 tasks.getByName<Jar>("jar") {
     enabled = false